Edgar-Avila/neovim-config-files/README.md

 Config files for neovim

-## Features
+## Features/Plugins
 - Fuzzy finding with Telescope
 - Git integration with fugitive, rhubarb and signify
-- One Dark theme
+- Gruvbox theme
 - Nerd tree as a file tree
 - Lightline status bar
-- Runs python with F5
+- Runs python, go and rust with F5
 - Bracket closing with remaps
+- Vim surround
+- Neovim visual multi
+- Neoclip